St. Michael’s College and Loretto Residence have six different buildings, which are divided up into constituencies.

 The vast majority of rooms in Elmsley are double occupancy, which makes it an ideal dorm for first-year students.
 The first and second floors are all-male while the third and fourth are reserved for females.
 Elmsley double rooms measure 17.5′ x 10′ in size and have large closets with lots of storage space.
 Elmsley is also home to our 24-hour Porter’s Desk, various administrative offices, the campus mailroom, and laundry facilities.

-Over the summer of 2020, the Elmsley Hall rooms were renovated with updated flooring, dressers, wardrobes, beds and desks!
+Elmsley Hall rooms were recently renovated with updated flooring, dressers, wardrobes, beds, and desks!

 The dressers are strategically placed to allow for privacy and separate living space between the two beds.